-Georgios Smaragdakis is a Researcher at the Massachusetts Institute of Technology (MIT) and at Akamai Technologies, and a Professor at the Technical University of Berlin.
-From 2014-2017 he was a Marie Curie fellow at the MIT Computer Science and Artificial Interlligence Laboratory.
-From 2008-2014 he acted as Senior Researcher at Deutsche Telekom Laboratories and at the Technical University of Berlin.
+Georgios Smaragdakis is currently a Professor with Technical University (TU) Berlin and a research collaborator with Akamai Technologies.
+From 2014-2017 he was a Marie Curie fellow at the Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligent Laboratory (CSAIL), and from 2015-2018 a research affiliate with the MIT Internet Policy Research Initiative (IPRI).
+From 2008-2014 he acted as Senior Researcher at Deutsche Telekom Laboratories and at the TU Berlin.
 In 2008 he was a research intern at Telefonica Research.
-George earned the Ph.D. degree in Computer Science from Boston University in 2009 and the Diploma in Electronic and Computer Engineering from the Technical University of Crete.
+He earned the Ph.D. degree in Computer Science from Boston University in 2009 and the Diploma in Electronic and Computer Engineering from the Technical University of Crete.

 - Our paper on detecting critical Internet infrastructure outages was accepted to ACM SIGCOMM 2017.